a-rich/DJ-Tools/docs/how_to_guides/collection_playlists.md

 In general, each `PlaylistFilter` calls a `is_filter_playlist` method which returns `True` if the playlist should have filtering logic applied to it.
 For each track in the playlist, the `PlaylistFilter` method `filter_track` is called with the track and returns `True` if the track should remain in the playlist.

-You may configure which, if any, `PlaylistFilters` you want applied using the `COLLECTION_PLAYLIST_FILTERS` option.
+You may configure which, if any, `PlaylistFilters` you want applied using the `collection_playlist_filters` option.
 Check the [references](../reference/collection/index.md) for the current set of implemented `PlaylistFilters`.

-Finally, you may configure the option `MINIMUM_TAG_PLAYLIST_TRACKS` to any positive integer in order to place a lower bound on the number of tracks that must exist in a tag playlist in order for the playlist to be created.
+Finally, you may configure the option `minimum_tag_playlist_tracks` to any positive integer in order to place a lower bound on the number of tracks that must exist in a tag playlist in order for the playlist to be created.

 Once you've finalized your playlist configuration, run the following command to build the playlists: